criteo-forks/collectd-systemd/README.rst

 A `collectd`_ plugin which checks if given `systemd`_ services are in "running" state and sends `graphite`_ metrics with ``1.0`` or ``0.0`` value.
+The plugin can also monitors "oneshot" services based on their last status code.

 The plugin is particularly useful together with `grafana's alerting`_.